Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Efficiency assessment

 and for the four-eloop topology are

-For the three-eloop topology, the eloop clauses in \Eq{eq:clauses3} are translated to the quantum circuit into six multicontrolled Toffoli gates and their required CNOT gates.
-The clauses $a_0^{(3)}$ and $a_1^{(3)}$ validate only one direction of the subeloop, requiring a single multicontrolled Toffoli clause, while $a_2^{(3)}$ and $a_3^{(3)}$ test the subeloop in both directions, needing two multicontrolled Toffoli clauses each.
-In this case, we have all the Toffoli gates acting in at least one common edge, therefore, they have to be applied in different time-steps.
+In the three-eloop topology, Fig.~\ref{fig:Topologies1}C, the eloop clauses in \Eq{eq:clauses3} are implemented in the quantum circuit using six multicontrolled Toffoli gates.
+The clauses $a_0^{(3)}$ and $a_1^{(3)}$ validate only one direction of the corresponding sub-eloops, requiring a single multicontrolled Toffoli gate, while $a_2^{(3)}$ and $a_3^{(3)}$ test the sub-eloops in both directions, requiring two multicontrolled Toffoli gates each.
+In adition, the oracle operator needs seven NOT gates.
+In this case, given that the Toffoli gates act in at least one common edge, they must be executed in different time-steps to avoid interference.
+Note that the final number of multicontrolled Toffoli gates and $X$ gates is doubled to return the $\ket{a}$ register to its initial state, and an extra multicontrolled Toffoli gate is required that includes the oracle marker.
+The initialization of the $\ket{a}$ and $\ket{\text{out}}$ registers also needs additional NOT gates.
+The quantum circuit for the three-eloop topology~\ref{fig:Topologies1}C is shown in Fig.~\ref{fig:qc3eloops6}.

-Regarding the four-eloop case, the eloop clauses in Eq.~\ref{eq:clauses4} are implemented into the quantum circuit with eight multicontrolled Toffoli gates together with the corresponding CNOT gates; $a_0^{(4)}$ and $a_2^{(4)}$ need a single multicontrolled Toffoli clause, whereas $a_1^{(4)}$, $a_3^{(4)}$ and $a_4^{(4)}$ require two multicontrolled Toffoli clauses each.
-The edge configuration of this topology generates several multicontrolled Toffoli gates acting on noncommon qubits allowing to perform some of them at the same time-step.
+In the analysis of the four-eloop scenario, Fig.~\ref{fig:Topologies1}D, the eloop clauses specified in Eq.~\ref{eq:clauses4} are implemented into the quantum circuit with eight multicontrolled Toffoli gates: a single multicontrolled Toffoli gate for $a_0^{(4)}$ and $a_2^{(4)}$, and two multicontrolled Toffoli gates for $a_1^{(4)}$, $a_3^{(4)}$, and $a_4^{(4)}$.
+In addition, the oracle operator requires ten NOT gates, as shown in Fig.~\ref{fig:qc4eloopsA}.
+As for the three-eloop case, these oracle operations are also applied in reversed order.
+The edge configuration of this topology allows several multicontrolled Toffoli gates to act on distinct qubits.
+This arrangement enables the simultaneous execution of certain operations within the same time-step, which explains the lower quantum circuit depth.

 An important feature of multicontrolled Toffoli gates to be discussed is transpilation.
-The transpilation process consists of compiling a given quantum circuit to match the specific topology and native gate set of a particular quantum device hardware, as well as its optimization in order to run on the noisy intermediate scale quantum (NISQ) era computers.
-In the quantum circuit model, the high level quantum circuits are built with unitary operators that are implemented as quantum gates.
-However, when running them on a real quantum hardware, they must undergo the decomposition of the unitary quantum gates into the native gate set of the target quantum device, and optimize them to reduce the noise effects on the results output.
+The transpilation process consists of compiling a given quantum circuit to match the specific topology and native gate set of a particular quantum device hardware, as well as its optimisation in order to run on noisy intermediate scale quantum (NISQ) era computers.
+In the quantum circuit model, high-level quantum circuits are constructed using unitary operators that are implemented as quantum gates.
+When deploying these circuits on actual quantum hardware, however, they must undergo a decomposition of the unitary quantum gates into the native gate set of the target quantum device.
+Additionally, optimisation processes are employed to minimise the noise effects and enhance the accuracy of the output results.